How to send a real number using a single bit (and some shared randomness): Algorithms without Private Randomness

 We now show how to leverage a finite number of shared random bits $\ell$ to design improved algorithms.
-As we show, it is possible to benefit from \emph{deterministically} rounding values that are ``close'' to $0$ or $1$ and use the shared randomness only in between.
+As we show, it is possible to benefit from \emph{deterministically} rounding values that are ``close'' to $0$ or $1$ and use the shared randomness otherwise.

 Similarly to the subtractive dithering adaptation above, \Receiver estimates $x$ using a linear combination of $h$ (with weight $\alpha$) and $X$ (with a weight of $1-\alpha$), where $\alpha\in[0,1]$ is chosen later.
 For all $i\in[2^\ell-1]$, define the interval